-Disco, Freestyle & Rock 'n' Roll
+Disco, Freestyle and Rock n Roll

 From the mid-twentieth century, new forms of social dance embraced and embodied the spirit of the age.
 Drawn initially from America and influenced by its films and popular music, these dances quickly evolved and became ingrained in British youth culture.